 Structural Equation Modeling: New Developments and Applications

-Abstracts for a presentation or poster should be submitted before May 1, 2020.
-Please send an email to: firstname.lastname@example.org with the abstract and note whether the submission is for a presentation (in case of more methodological research) or a poster (in case of more substantive research).
-We will inform you whether your abstract has been accepted before July 1, 2020.
+Abstracts for a presentation should be submitted before January 7, 2022 Please send an e-mail to: email@example.com with the abstract.
+We will inform you whether your abstract has been accepted before February 1, 2022.